gruntjs/grunt-docs/grunt.file.md

 grunt.file.expandFiles([options, ] patterns)
 ```

 This method is used by many built-in tasks to handle wildcard expansion of the specified source files.
-See the [concat task source](../tasks/concat.js) for an example.

 ### grunt.file.expandFileURLs
 Return a unique array of all `file://` URLs for files that match the given wildcard pattern(s).
 Any absolute `file://`, `http://` or `https://` URLs specified will be passed through.
 This method accepts one or more comma separated wildcard patterns (or URLs), as well as an array of wildcard patterns (or URLs).